Podcastindex-org/podping.cloud/README.md

 ## Important Note

-This software is in beta condition.
-It is running in production.
-But, you should still expect bugs.

 The hive-writer agent requires a Hive account and Hive Posting key which are not included in this repo.
 They should be exported into your shell environment before launching the script.